 Inventory, lb : 0

-Kabosu lemons are available in the fall.
+Kabosu citrus is available in the fall in Japan.

 Recipes that include Kabosu Citrus.
 One is easiest, three is harder.

 Someone shared Kabosu Citrus using the Specialty Produce app for iPhone and Android.